Distribution Grid Monitoring Based on Widely Available Smart Plugs: Method

 \subsection{Communication Interface}

-There are different kinds of smart home devices available.
-They mostly differ in the available communication interface, which may be based on WiFi, LoRaWAN, or Zigbee.
+There are several types of smart home devices available.
+The main difference is the communication interface available, which can be based on WiFi, LoRaWAN or Zigbee.
 All three interfaces have different strengths and weaknesses as can be seen in the Table~\ref{tab:networking_technology}.

-For this work, WiFi Smart Plugs were used.
-With a customized version of the Tasmota open source firmware, it is possible to collect measurement data every 10 seconds and send the measured values directly to an MQTT broker.
-Compared to the LoRaWAN and Zigbee smart devices, no hub or gateway device is needed apart from the WiFi access point.
-In the testing environment access points were already available such that no additional hardware was required and the deployment of WiFi smart plugs was the most feasible option.
-Additionally, the higher bandwidth allows for more frequent and more exhaustive measurement data.
-With the smart plug used for testing in this publication, the measured values are available in the simulation in less than one second.
-In general, the data sent via WiFi to an access point is not necessarily encrypted.
-Though the smart plugs evaluated in the present work contain an ESP8266 microcontroller that supports the WPA2 encryption standard.
-This enables the encryption of the communication between the smart plug and the access point.

-The TLS encryption standard is supported by the Mosquitto MQTT Broker we use and the Tasmota Firmware for the smart plug also contains basic support for this standard.
-To enable the ESP8266 to send TLS encrypted packages, currently, a custom version of the Tasmota open source firmware needs to be compiled, containing the very lightweight BearSSL library.
-A microservice app is used to subscribe to the MQTT Broker.
-The app creates the adapter between the MQTT messages and the InfluxDB server.
-Incoming measurement data is mapped to specified fields.
-This architecture also allows for multiple different measurement devices to write to the same database server and, in this instance, enables the comparison of voltage measurements recorded by different devices.
-Additionally, the measurements can be augmented with metadata such that the voltage data is assigned a power phase, geographic location, and the device's manufacturer.
+For this work, we use WiFi smart plugs.
+With a customized version of the Tasmota open source firmware~\cite{theo_arends_et_al_tasmota_2022}, it is possible to collect measurements every second and send them directly to a MQTT broker.
+With further modifications, a slightly higher measuring frequency could be realized, but this caused problems during practical tests.
+Compared to the LoRaWAN and Zigbee smart devices, no hub or gateway device is required other than the WiFi access point.
+In the test environment, access points are already in place, so no additional hardware is required, making the deployment of WiFi smart plugs the most practical option.
+In addition, the higher bandwidth allows for more frequent and comprehensive measurement data.
+With the smart plug used for testing in this paper, the measurements are available in the simulation in less than one second.\\ In general, the data sent over WiFi to an access point is not necessarily encrypted.
+However, the smart plugs evaluated in this paper contain an ESP8266 microcontroller that supports the WPA2 encryption standard.
+This enables the encryption of the communication between the smart plug and the access point, which protects the transmission of measurements.\\ The TLS encryption standard is supported by the Mosquitto MQTT broker we use, and the Tasmota firmware for the smart plug also includes basic support for this standard.
+To enable the ESP8266 to send TLS encrypted packets, a custom version of the Tasmota open source firmware must be compiled that includes the very lightweight BearSSL library.
+Since the smart plugs are configured with the SSL fingerprint of the MQTT broker and a preshared key, a spoofing attack in which the attacker impersonates the smart plug and sends malicious or false data is not trivially possible.\\